 Preferred candidates will have a thorough understanding of Objectivism and the ability to apply that knowledge in writing and lecture form.
 They will have completed (or been a student in good standing at) the OAC and have an advanced degree (Ph.D. in Philosophy, History, Economics, or a related field preferred).
 Proficiency with MS Office is necessary, as is experience with web-based educational software like Moodle or eCollege.
 A preferred candidate will exhibit excellent judgment during interactions with students and colleagues, and be able to communicate effectively and calmly in all situations.

 The Ayn Rand Institute (ARI) is seeking a full-time Senior Instructor to work in our Irvine, California, office.
-This is an immediately available position reporting to the Vice President of Education and Research.
+This is an immediately available position reporting to the Director of Advanced Training.

-The Senior Instructor is responsible for teaching ARI classes, for developing new teaching materials for the Education and Research Division’s educational programs, and for developing curricula for advanced classes in Objectivism and its application to various fields.
+The Senior Instructor is responsible for teaching ARI classes, for developing new teaching materials for the Content and Philosophical Leadership Division’s educational programs, and for developing curricula for advanced classes in Objectivism and its application to various fields.

 Preferred candidates will have a thorough understanding of Objectivism and the ability to apply that knowledge in writing and lecture form.
 They will have completed (or been a student in good standing at) the OAC, have an advanced degree (Ph.D. in Philosophy, History, Economics, or a related field preferred), and have five years of University-level teaching experience.